LongerVisionRobot/STM32F767ZI-Full-Stack/Part6_MiniDrone/README.md

 # Part 6 - Mini Drone & Remote Controller

-In this Part, an Arduino based mini automated vehicle is to be built and able to run.
+In this Part, a STM32 based mini drone is to be built and controlled by our designed remote controller.